 The Checkered Eye Project (CEP) was founded in 2000 by Libby Thaw, a stay at home mother in Port Elgin, Ontario.
 Living with low vision herself, Thaw noticed an unmet need for a hands free identifier that could also be discreet if need be.

 When support for the necessary awareness effort was declined by service agencies for the blind in Canada, Thaw decided to go ahead on her own.

 Funding for the project is provided by Thaw, with a small income coming from the sale of checkered eyes.
 Having considered registration as a charity or not-for-profit-organization, Thaw determined that it would complicate procedures more than add to the awareness efforts.
 Therefore, the CEP is registered as a business.

 While a few retail stores offer checkered eyes, many of the “outlets” are people who wanted to help and make checkered eyes available from their homes.

-In cooperative awareness efforts taking place in The US, New Zealand, and most recently, Switzerland, the process is largely in the hands of people with low vision.
+In cooperative awareness efforts taking place in The US, New Zealand, Switzerland, and most recently Thailand, the process is largely in the hands of people with low vision.
 Significant collaboration with chapters of the Rotary Club has also boosted our efforts.